-Much research remains to be done, and we are looking for outstanding interns willing to work ideally with pan-and-paper and in Coq.
-We present here a series of topics that we would like to investigate together with intern, possibly leading to a PhD thesis.
+Much research remains to be done, and we are looking for outstanding interns willing to work ideally with pen-and-paper and possibly in Coq.
+We present here a series of topics that we would like to investigate together with interns, possibly leading to a PhD thesis.
+Note that the following list of problems is not exhaustive, and we encourage any potential candidate to contact directly G. Bernardi.